rmuit/PracticalAfas/README.md

 );
 $attachment = $connection->getData(123, [], Connection::DATA_TYPE_SUBJECT);

-// This works for both client types, converting the array to XML or JSON as
+// Sending data works for both client types, converting the array to XML or JSON
-// needed.
+// as needed.
 See the docs on calling Update Connectors below for more info.
 $connection->sendData('KnOrganisation', ['name' => 'MyCompany Ltd.'], 'POST');

-// An extra, more common, example for a GetConnector with simple filter:
-$result_as_array = $connection->getData('MyGetConnectorName',  [ 'SomeCategory' => 'CategName' ] );
 ```
 ...so if the 'Outputmode' option is _not_ provided, getData() returns an array
 of data rows instead (i.e. the XML/JSON string gets decoded for you).